This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

 B – need for specialised or professional skills

-Depending on the particular needs, value and risks (as set out in the Court's Procurement Framework) the Court uses open tender, select tender or direct sourcing for its consultancies.
+Depending on the particular needs, value and risks (as set out in the Court’s Procurement Framework) the Court uses open tender, prequalified tender and limited tender for its consultancies.

-Information on expenditure on all court contracts and consultancies is available on the AusTender website at www.tenders.gov.au
+Information on expenditure on all court contracts and consultancies is available on the AusTender website www.tenders.gov.au

 Consultants and competitive tendering

 No contracts were let to an organisation for the delivery of services previously performed by the Court during the reporting period.

 During the reporting period no contracts or standing offers were exempt from publication on AusTender in terms of the Freedom of Information Act 1982.